Skip to content

 To set up new Earning Codes at the company level or review and manage those that have already been configured, navigate to the Payroll section within the Company tab and select Earnings & Rates Card.

-The Earnings & Rates Card will default to the subtab for Earning Codes and display all active Earning Codes that have been set up and are available for use.
-To set up a new earning, click the blue button that says "+ New Earning" in the top right corner of the screen.
+To set up a new deduction, click the blue button that says "+ New Earning" in the top right corner of the screen.

 General Settings

 When setting up a new Earning Code or editing an existing one, a window will appear prompted for the configuration of the earnings General Settings.
+Here is a breakdown of each field on this screen:

 • Include on Pay Stub? - This is a required field with three options to choose from: Yes, No, Benefits Section.